How soon can I date after a break-up?

 I'm a college sophomore.
 Just recently, my boyfriend of two and a half years broke up with me.
 We haven't talked for almost a month.
 Since that time, I have done many positive things to change my life and myself.
 I'm wondering about dating.
 Is it too early?
 How do I go about it?
 Is it okay for me to date when I'm not at all over my ex?
 Or, should I hound him to give me closure, and do I need closure?
 Can I just move on?
 Should I ignore my feelings of being used and abused emotionally?

 You ask, "Can I just move on?"
 Absolutely.
-Continue doing the things that you enjoy, such as participating in clubs and organizations, playing sports, going to work, and/or spending time with friends.
+Continue doing the things that you enjoy, such as participating in clubs and organizations, playing sports, going to work, volunteering, or spending time with friends.
 Chances are that eventually you'll meet others with whom you share similar interests.
-Some of these new interactions could lead to potential dates, too.Alice!
+You could also check out Need help to start dating in the Go Ask Alice! archives.
+Some of these new interactions could lead to potential dates, too.

 Moving on after a break-up can be a time intensive process and there is no need to rush.
 Take your time and focus on meeting new potential partners when you’re ready.

 Can’t find information on the site about your health concern or issue?